CankayaUniversity/ceng-407-408-2019-2020-Private-Tutoring-Application/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/48491124/80656472-f7c11400-8a89-11ea-92ce-430c4d081b6a.png"></p>

 ### Step 2
-After opening pgAdmin, enter your password.
+Enter your password.
 Then click on _Servers_' arrow at its left.

 **Note:** After clicking arrow, it is possible that it may ask you to enter your password again.